 Is Grand Theft Auto V crashing on your PC?
 Don’t worry, you’re not the only one facing this issue.
-Many players are reporting it.
-According to the reports, GTA 5 crashes randomly – sometimes it crashes on startup, while other times it happens during mid-game.
-It’s incredibly frustrating, but the good news is that the problem can be fixed easily in a few steps.
+Many players are complaining about it.
+According to the reports, GTA 5 crashes randomly – sometimes the game crashes on startup, while other times it happens during mid-game.
+It’s incredibly frustrating, but the good news is that you can fix the GTA 5 keeps crashing issue easily in a few steps.

 GTA V is a huge game and it has certain requirements that need to be met.
 Failing to meet these requirements will cause the game to crash either at launch or during gameplay.
 There are several reasons for the game crashing.
 The most notable ones are outdated or corrupted graphics drivers, in-game graphics settings, corrupt game launcher, and low paging file size.